-Premium Blob Storage has higher data storage cost, however the transaction cost is lower compared to data stored in the regular Hot tier.
+Premium Blob Storage has higher data storage cost, however the transaction cost is lower compared to data stored in the Hot tier of Standard Blob Storage.
 So, Premium Blob Storage can be less expensive for workloads with high transaction rates.
 For more information, see pricing page.

 Azure Container Registry

 Azure Container Registry offers Basic, Standard and Premium.
 Choose a tier depending on the storage you need.
-Choose Premium if you need geo replication, or you enhanced throughput for docker pulls across concurrent nodes.
+Choose Premium if you need geo replication or enhanced throughput for docker pulls across concurrent nodes.
 In addition, standard networking charges apply.
 For more information, see Azure Container Registry pricing.

 Azure Machine Learning Compute

-In this architecture, Azure ML Compute is one of the main cost drivers.
-The implementation needs a cluster of GPU compute nodes and selected VM sizes can impact cost.
+In this architecture, Azure ML Compute is likely the main cost driver.
+The implementation needs a cluster of GPU compute nodes price of which is determined by their number and the selected VM size.
 For more information on the VM sizes that include GPUs, see GPU-optimized virtual machine sizes and Azure Virtual Machines Pricing.

 The reference implementation of this architecture is available on GitHub.
 Follow the steps described there to conduct distributed training of deep learning models across clusters of GPU-enabled VMs.

-The output from this architecture is a trained model that is saved to blob storage.
+The output from this architecture is a trained model that is saved to a Blob storage.
 You can operationalize this model for either real-time scoring or batch scoring.
 For more information, see the following reference architectures: